proycon/pynlpl/docs/folia.rst

     word.add(folia.Correction, folia.Suggestion(doc, folia.PosAnnotation(doc, cls="n")), cls="misclassified")

-In some instances, when correcting text or structural elements, ``folia.New()`` may be empty, which would correspond to an *deletion*.
-Similarly, ``folia.Original()`` may be empty, corresponding to an *insertion*.
+In some instances, when correcting text or structural elements, :class:`New` may be empty, which would correspond to an *deletion*.
+Similarly, :class:`Original` may be empty, corresponding to an *insertion*.

-The use of ``folia.Current()`` is reserved for use with structure elements, such as words, in combination with suggestions.
-The structure elements then have to be embedded in ``folia.Current()``.
+The use of :class:`Current` is reserved for use with structure elements, such as words, in combination with suggestions.
+The structure elements then have to be embedded in :class:`Current`.
 This situation arises for instance when making suggestions for a merge or split.